hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 When the sun is shining, you can sell electricity to the grid, consume it, or charge the battery.
 You can also charge the battery from the grid and consume either from the grid, or from the battery.
 You can combine some of these settings.
-For example, you can charge your battery and consume from the grid at the same time.
+For example, you can charge the battery and consume from the grid at the same time.

 ### The big picture
 The problem seems simple.
 Mostly, you are just deciding whether to sell or store electricity.
 But it may grow almost arbitrarily complex.
 You can keep refining weather predictions and their impact on solar panel output.
 And you might also optimize when you consume electricity.
-For example, by running a dishwasher when the sun is shining.
+For example, you could start your washing machine only when electricity is cheap.

-We want to build a functional solution fast.
+We want to build a testable solution fast.
-We must not get bogged down in fancy micro-optimizations.
+So, we must not get bogged down in fancy micro-optimizations.

 We'll create a working prototype, and we'll improve it in steps.
 There's going to be lots of simplified assumptions, and some bold implementation shortcuts.

 With the prototype in hand, we'll be able to verify our assumptions, and we'll know where to focus our efforts.
-Even the final solution might use a lot of simplifications.
+Even the final version might use a lot of simplifications.
 After all, Newtonian physics is a simplification, and it works well most of the time.

 Additionally, there won't be any AI in the first iteration.
 If you introduce AI too early, you often end up with something that is too hard to build and test.

 ### Variables under control
 We can set the power plant to prefer charging the battery, selling to the grid, or  dumping electricity.
 We can also charge the battery from the grid.
 Dumping electricity makes sense if the battery is full and selling price is negative.